alfwatt/KitBridge/README.md

 Apps will have a single set of source files and one plist for each platform they want to target, along with storboards, xibs, xcassets and other platform specific resources.

+<a id="support"></a>
+## Support KitBridge!

+Are you using KitBridge in your apps?
+Would you like to help support the project and get a sponsor credit?

+Visit our [Patreon Page](https://www.patreon.com/istumblerlabs) and patronize us in exchange for great rewards!

 <a id="classes"></a>
 ## Bridged Classes